Josip Zemko

-Josip Zemko (13 March 1946 — 11 April 2017) was a former Yugoslav football manager and player.
+Josip Zemko (13 March 1946 — 11 April 2017) was a Yugoslav football manager and player.

+Club career

+Zemko played a total of 74 matches for Željezničar.

+International career

 He was one of the best Yugoslav defenders in the 1960s.
-In 1963, he started playing for the first team and very soon he became a candidate for the Yugoslav national team.
+In 1963, he started playing for the first team and very soon he became a candidate for the Yugoslavia national team.
 He had collected three caps before he broke a leg in 1966.
 He never managed to reach the same level of play he was showing before the injury.

+Zemko made his debut for Yugoslavia in a September 1965 friendly match away against the Soviet Union and earned a total of 3 caps, scoring no goals.
+His final international was an October 1965 World Cup qualification match away against France.

+Managerial career

 After having coached several clubs in Serbia, he was coaching youth teams at FK Bačka 1901.